cbreazeale/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+        the document object is a Web page, and the DOM represents the object hierarchy of that document.
 2. What is an event?
+        When a user interacts with HTML elements on a website
 3. What is an event listener?
+        code that executes once the listed event happens

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to itterate thoeugh it
 5. What is a component?
+        Components are independent and reusable bits of code.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account